setmy-info/setmy-info.github.io/src/site/markdown/openssl.md

 Become as CA probably inside company.

-CA departement (usally IT departement or IT sup departement) should generate **private key**:
+CA department (usually IT department or IT sup department) should generate **private key**:

 ```sh